crashtest00/Math265/README.md

-This repository contains code to support the examples in the Apex Calculus textbook (Calculus.pdf)
+This repository contains Jupyter Notebooks to illustrate the examples in the Apex Calculus textbook (Calculus.pdf)

 All derivatives are computed outside the notebook and then translated into Python.